davisgreg1/Movie-Ratings/README.md

 # Movie-Ratings

-A game using the OMDB (Open Movie Database) API.
+A game using the TMDB (The Movie Database) API.

 As a player, you'll be shown two movie posters.
-Your job is to guess which of the two were rated higher than the other!
+Your job is to guess which of the two earned more money at the box office than the other!

 Future implementations include two player mode, score keeping, and a more cooler 'you won' messaging system.